What is a Physical Therapist Assistant?

 Example of Physical Therapist Assistant Job Assist physical therapists in providing physical therapy treatments and procedures.
 May, in accordance with State laws, assist in the development of treatment plans, carry out routine functions, document the progress of treatment, and modify specific treatments in accordance with patient status and within the scope of treatment plans established by a physical therapist.
 Generally requires formal training.

 - Train patients in the use of orthopedic braces, prostheses, or supportive devices.

 - Prepare treatment areas and electrotherapy equipment for use by physiotherapists.

 - Clean work area and check and store equipment after treatment.

-These are the skills Physical Therapist Assistants say are the most useful in their careers:
+Below is a list of the skills most Physical Therapist Assistants say are important on the job.